protontypes/open-sustainable-technology/README.md

 - [OpenModelica](https://github.com/OpenModelica/OpenModelica) - An open source Modelica-based modeling and simulation environment intended for industrial and academic usage.

 ### Computation and Communication

+> **What?** The resources used by digital technologies and networks to process, store, and receive data, including the energy and water consumed by data centers, servers, computers, and information technology infrastructure.

+> **How?** These tools help estimate and monitor the energy and water consumption and carbon emissions of software and digital infrastructure; optimize where and when to run computing jobs to minimize energy usage and carbon intensity; and facilitate more sustainable developer and operations workflows on local and cloud platforms.

 - [Eco-CI](https://github.com/green-coding-berlin/eco-ci-energy-estimation) - Estimating the energy consumption of CI / CD pipelines on GitHub and GitLab.
 - [Green Metrics Tool](https://github.com/green-coding-berlin/green-metrics-tool) - An open source suite to measure, display and compare software energy and CO2 consumption for containerized software.
 External power meters as well as RAPL and also ML-estimation models are supported.
 - [Scaphandre](https://github.com/hubblo-org/scaphandre) - An open source software agent to track energy consumption of ICT services from the servers.